groupvine/gv-doc/README.md

 ## Documentation Guide

-* Use Markdown for (nearly) all styling (except for styling added to conditional "adv" "support", and "todo" blocks, and possibly the initial Topics page).
+* Use Markdown for (nearly) all styling (except for styling added to conditional "adv" "support", and "todo" blocks, "highlight" boxes mentioned below, and possibly the initial Topics page).
 E.g., see [here](https://guides.github.com/features/mastering-markdown/) for GitHub-style Markdown guide.

+* Certain sentences or paragraphs can be highlighted (enclosed in a box) by surrounding with ```<span class="highlight"> ... </span>```.

 * To permit automatically scrolling to section and sub-section headings (# and ## headings in Markdown), each such heading should be